Timing resolution from beam tests on thin LGADs down to 16.6 ps: Methodology

 where $N$ is the noise, taken as the root-mean-square (RMS) noise of the signal baseline, $\frac{\textrm{dV}}{\textrm{dt}}$ is the slew rate of the oscilloscope, and $S$ and \risetime are the signal magnitude and rise time, respectively.
 A smaller electronics bandwidth yields lower noise, whereas a higher slew rate, which minimises jitter, requires a larger bandwidth.
 Equation~\ref{eq:jitter_approximation} implies that \risetime is directly proportional to \jitter, and therefore, given that faster signals are produced in thinner sensors, $\sigma_{\textit{t}}$ is smaller.

-The contribution \landau is invariant of the collected charge but is lower for thinner sensors, given that the faster signals are less sensitive to fluctuations in the signal.
-The value for \landau can be estimated using a fit between the \trdut and charge values for each DUT using the formula:
+The contribution \landau is invariant of the collected charge but is lower for thinner sensors, given that the faster signals are less sensitive to fluctuations in the signal itself.
+The value for \landau could be estimated by rearranging Equation~\ref{eq:timing_resolution_contributions}.
+However given that $S$ is proportional to the collected charge $Q$, and that as \risetime and $N$ are independent of $S$, Equation~\ref{eq:jitter_approximation} can be rewritten as:

-where $Q$ is the charge, and $a$ and $b$ are constants terms~\cite{Siviero:2021olm}.
-In this case, $a$ corresponds to the \landau term and is fixed for a given device.
+where $k$ is the proportionality constant between $S$ and $Q$, and $b$ is a constant for a given DUT.
+Thus, \landau can be extracted by performing a fit of the form of Equation~\ref{eq:timing_resolution_contributions} between the \trdut and $Q$ for each DUT using the formula:

+where $a$ is the constant term corresponding to \landau~\cite{Ferrero2025LGADTiming}.
+This fitting approach yields a better estimate of the \landau contribution, given it is fixed for a given device and avoids the propagation of uncertainties in the \jitter approximation when calculating the quadrature difference using Equations~\ref{eq:timing_resolution_contributions} and~\ref{eq:jitter_approximation}.

+The charge collected within the sensor is calculated from the fit of a Landau-plus-Gaussian convolution to the distribution of the area of a sensor signal.
+The conversion from signal area (in pWb or mV$\cdot$ns) to charge (in fC) is given by:

+where $\mathcal{A}$ is the baseline-subtracted, time-integrated voltage signal area, and $G_{A}$ and $R_\textrm{in}$ are the amplifier gain factor and input impedance in the readout chain, respectively.
+The signal gain is calculated from $Q$ using the formula:

+where $d_{\rm{eff}}$ is the effective active substrate thickness.
+This method is equivalent to computing the fraction of $Q$ in the LGAD and in a PIN with identical substrate thickness and area, but without the gain implant, as outlined in~\cite{Meroli_2011}.